kemitchell/blockchain-commons-patron-agreement/terms.md

 ## Ownership

-This agreement does not change ownership of any intellectual property.
-However, the parties agree to license their work in certain situations.
+This agreement does not change ownership of any _Intellectual Property Rights_.
+However, the parties agree to license _Intellectual Property Rights_ in certain situations.

 ### Blockchain Commons Projects